 Name Student ID#

+Address

 Phone #

-Major Department University GPA (as on DARS)
+niversity GPA (as on DARS)

-Expected date of grade uation
+Expected date of grad uation

--Proposed Prog ram of Study -
+-Proposed Program n of Study -

 Courses Semester Taken or to be Taken

-Es and Linear Algebra
+A. Math 2250 - OD Es and Linear Algebra

-rinciples of Cell Biology
+Biology 2020 - Pr rinciples of Cell Biology

-ineering Emphasis (see ap proved courses on website) - 7 cr. hrs. reqd.
+C. Category II - Eng gineering Emphasis (see appro oved courses on website) - 7 cr. hrs. reqd.

-NOT ES
+NOTES

-Cross-Listing - Co another department Registration - If ac you to register for Secretary in the Bio Graduation Cleara Graduation Cleara Program Advisor in ourses that are cross-listed may be taken from either de dmitted to the minor progra upper-division Bioengineer bengineering Department off ance - The semester befor nce form (the same one so the Bioengineering Department ore your plan to graduate, please bring the signed by your major advisor) to the Minor ment to be signed.
+Cross-Listing - C another department Registration - If a you to register for Secretary in the Bio Graduation Clears Graduation Clears Program Advisor in ourses that are cross-listed be t may be taken from either depa dmitted to the minor program, upper-division Bioengineerin oengineering Department office ance - The semester before ance form (the same one sign in the Bioengineering Department your plan to graduate, please bring the ned by your major advisor) to the Minor nt to be signed.

-For Onice Use Only: Univ.
-GPA checked Admission Decision: Admit

-Doin t Admit Date
+Signed Date

-GPA at graduation
+Graduation cleared GPA at graduation